Children & Young People

 Mothers, Others & Toddlers

-Fridays at 1.30pm in the Church Hall (at the bottom of the hill towards the village).
+Fridays at 1.30pm in Brookside Methodist Church.
 A lively mix of playtime and songs.

 Brownies & Guides

-Both groups meet in the Hall on a Thursday evening – Brownies at 5.45pm and Guides at 7.30pm.
+Both groups meet at Brookside Church on a Thursday evening – Brownies at 5.45pm and Guides at 7.30pm.
 For more details contact the Parish Office.

 EBBC Crew